 Playlisting is the major catalyst for streaming’s dominance over our ears.

-Streaming platforms—like Spotify or Tidal—are products that provide a service well beyond just selling albums for streaming and download.
+Digital music stores—like Spotify or Tidal—are products that provide a service well beyond just selling albums for streaming and download.

 The added service that streaming platforms provide is largely based on the almighty playlist.
-Algorithms, curation and themes all preside over how we hear music these days—A job that used to belong to the album.
+Algorithms, curation and themes all preside over how we hear music these days—a job that used to belong to the album.